A simple quantum dot: numerical and variational solutions: Tight Binding

 where the sum is carried out over pairs of nearest-neighbour sites, $t$ is the amplitude for hopping between neighbouring sites, and $\hat{c}^\dagger_i$ ($\hat{c}^{\vphantom{\dagger}}_i$) is the creation (annihilation) operator for a particle at site $i$.

-For a single atomic chain in the thermodynamic limit, the ground state energy is $E_{\rm t,TB}=-2t$, where we use the notation $E_{\rm t,TB}$ in analogy with the threshold energy in the continuum problem (so the subscript $\rm{t}$ stands for `threshold', while the additional subscript ${\rm TB}$ stands for tight-binding).
-For the crossed-chain geometry, we find through a simple matrix diagonalization a ground state energy of $E=-2.309t<E_{\rm t,TB}$, significantly lower than the minimum energy for the single atomic chain, given by $E_{\rm t,TB}=-2t$.
-As was the case with the more complete model, this result indicates that the ground state is therefore a bound state.
-These calculations are performed for finite chains of $N$ sites, with periodic boundary conditions, and converged in the thermodynamic limit $N\rightarrow\infty$.
-In practice, $N\gtrsim30$ is sufficient for convergence.
+For a single atomic chain in the thermodynamic limit, the ground state energy is $E_{\rm t,TB}=-2t$, where $E_{\rm t,TB}$ is analogous to the threshold energy in the continuum problem (the subscript $\rm{t}$ stands for ``threshold'', while the additional subscript ${\rm TB}$ stands for tight-binding).
+For the crossed-chain geometry, we find through a simple matrix diagonalization a ground state energy of $E=-2.3094t<E_{\rm t,TB}$, significantly lower than the minimum energy for the single atomic chain.
+As was the case with the more complete continuum model, this result indicates that the ground state is a bound state.
+These calculations are performed numerically for finite crossing chains of $N$ sites each, with periodic boundary conditions, and converged in the thermodynamic limit $N\rightarrow\infty$.
+In practice, $N\sim30$ is sufficient for convergence.

-Interestingly, the tight-binding result turns out to be a low-level of approximation to the finite-difference approximation.
-As described earlier in Sec.~\ref{finitedifferences} and in Appendix~\ref{finteappendix}, the finite-difference method requires laying down a set of points in the troughs.
-Table~\ref{finitegs} in Appendix~\ref{finteappendix} shows results obtained when $N$ points are used to span the width of a trough, $a$; tight binding corresponds to the choice of $N=1$ (not shown in Table~\ref{finitegs}), with $L \rightarrow \infty$ (also not shown).
-However, the finite-difference method involves a diagonal shift of $4$ in the Laplacian (see \cref{laplacian} in Appendix~\ref{finteappendix}), so the correspondence between $\epsilon$ as defined for the finite-difference method and $E$ as obtained in the tight-binding model is
+Interestingly, the tight-binding result turns out to be a low-level approximation to the finite-difference method.
+As described earlier in Section~\ref{finitedifferences} and in Appendix~\ref{finteappendix}, the finite-difference method requires laying down a set of points in the troughs.
+Table~\ref{finitegs} in Appendix~\ref{finteappendix} shows results obtained when $N$ points are used to span the width of a trough, $a$; tight-binding corresponds to the choice of $N=1$ (not shown in Table~\ref{finitegs}), with $L \rightarrow \infty$ (also not shown).
+As described in \cref{finteappendix}, the relationship between $\epsilon$ as defined for the $N=1$ finite-difference method and the energy $E$ as obtained in the tight-binding model is

-Using our numerical result, $E/t = -2.30940$ in \cref{corresp} gives $\epsilon = 0.68517$, which is precisely what we obtain using the finite-difference method with $N=1$ and $L \rightarrow \infty$.
+Using our numerical result, $E/t = -2.3094$ in \cref{corresp} gives $\epsilon = 0.6852$, which is precisely what we obtain using the finite-difference method with $N=1$ and $L \rightarrow \infty$.

-In some sense it is a surprise that the tight-binding approximation yields a bound state, especially since it represents such a crude approximation level for the finite-difference method, but it works qualitatively correctly, and even provides a quantitatively accurate bound state energy.
+In some sense, it is a surprise that the tight-binding approximation yields a bound state, especially since it represents such a crude approximation level for the finite-difference method.
+Nonetheless, it not only correctly predicts a bound state but also yields a reasonably accurate value for the energy.
+For this reason, we felt it was worth highlighting the connection between tight binding and the crossed-trough problem.